UK-MAC/CloverLeaf_ref/README.md

-# CloverLeaf_ref
+# CloverLeaf_Nested Parallelism

-This is the reference version of CloverLeaf version 1.3.
+This is the nested parallelism version of CloverLeaf version 1.3.

 ## Release Notes